Tuesday, July 26, 2011

 Security and Information Technology

 As IT professional, I am very concern about the security of the technology we used to communicate.
-On one hand, technology made communication very convenient and easy to use, Faculty members are using skype to teach their classes while away, they shared important research document and other sensitive information over our network channel of communication.On the other hand, It securing your communication line can be costly
+On one hand, technology made communication very convenient and easy to use, Faculty members are using skype to teach their classes while away, they shared important research document and other sensitive information over our network channel of communication.On the other hand, It securing your communication line can be costly.
+Post 9/11 has created a different environment in IT department all over the country.Email, phone communication can be intercept under the "Patriot act" without a prior authorization.
+You don't know who is listening or tampering with the email .
+I have to use extra security tools to prevent any hacking or intrusion to our system.

 For our patient health information data (PHI) ,federal regulation(HIIPA) prevent us to use insecure communication to transfer data.
 With the social media phenomena, privacy is a huge issue.
 We are more expose to the virtual world and taking measure to secure the data is a must.